 These are real people making real food.
-We keep it local, sourcing all products from the greater Chesapeake region (products come DE, MD, VA, DC, NJ and PA), typically within 100 miles of our delivery area.
+We keep it local, typically within 100 miles of our delivery location.
 We partner with intention: we support growers and producers who hold themselves to high standards of care for their creatures and plants, their customers, and our earth.

 We can all get further if we work together.
 The Collective fosters a community of like-minded business people.
-We help cultivate our local growing and good food producing movement by partnering with beginning farmers, small-scale operations, and innovative thinkers.
-By aggregating their products we open up new and diverse markets for them, while taking the stress off of consumers to shop for products that are good for their health and good for the earth.
+We help cultivate our local good food movement by partnering with small-scale operations and innovative thinkers.
+We open up new and diverse markets for our partners while taking the stress off of consumers to shop for products that are good for their health and good for the earth.

 We source from farms and food producers within the greater Chesapeake region, typically within 100 miles of our delivery area.
+Sometimes we'll partner with another local food mover to help add variety and broaden our geographic reach.
 Our vendors and their products change often, depending on the season and availability, but they always hold themselves to high standards that fit within the Black Bottom ethos.

 A.T.
 Buzby Farm grows 150 acres of veggies in New Jersey.
 They produce primarily for wholesale using IPM, although they do also have a small organic practices CSA.

 Farmer Brian Perez pasture raises pigs in Denton, MD with his family.
 He maintains his herd using the Black Bottom methods Kim established in her decade of raising pork.
 Brian feeds his pigs a balanced diet of fruits and vegetables (recovered from Rutabaga Craft Juicery), spent grain, and grain foods.

 Philabundance, the Delaware Valley’s largest hunger relief organization, is the driver behind Abundantly Good, its retail food brand featuring healthy products, proceeds of which go to rescue and produce free, high-quality food for local people experiencing hunger.